 Have you been saving up for months to travel to Australia?
 Wait no longer!
-An Australia Working Holiday Visa will allow you to get a job in Australia to pay for your living and travel expenses!
-Working holiday visas allow young Canadians to work in foriegn countries for up to a year.
-Your dream to trade a Canadian winter for sunny Australia can be possible sooner than you think!
+The Australia Working Holiday Visa will allow you to get a job in Australia to pay for your living and travel expenses while you explore the country!
+Working holiday visas allow young Canadians to work in foreign countries for up to a year.
+For Canadians, the Australian working holiday visa is available to you only once in your life between the ages of 18 and 35.
+Don’t miss out on this once-in-a-lifetime opportunity.
+Your dream to trade a long Canadian winter for sunny Australia is possible sooner than you think!

 In this post, we break down the process for Canadians applying for the Australia Working Holiday Visa.

-To be eligible for the Australian Working Holiday Visa (subclass 417), you must meet the following requirements:
+To be eligible for the Australian Working Holiday Visa (subclass 417), Canadians must meet the following requirements:

 While filling out the application form you will need to upload personal documents.
 Before beginning your application, it is a good idea to have these documents saved on your computer so your application doesn’t time out while you are looking for them.
 You will be asked to submit the following:

 You can submit scanned copies or photographs of these documents.
 They must be clear and in colour.
 If a document is more than one page, save it as one file.

 Any documents in French must be translated to English.
 This does not have to be conducted by an accredited translator, but on each translation the translator must include their full name, address, phone number, and qualifications and French language experience.

 IMPORTANT: Failure to provide your documents in the correct formats could result in your application being rejected.
 If your visa application is rejected, the visa fee is not refunded to you.
 You will have to re-submit your application and pay the $450 again.